albertosantini/node-finance/README.markdown

         design: "designName",
     });

-If you use crm module, in lib/couchdb there is the file containing the code for the views to inject to CouchDB instance.
+In the support directory there is a script to install the design document with the views used in the dashboard tab.

 Methods
 =======